Akuli/python-tutorial/variables.md

 Variable names can be multiple characters long.
-They can contain uppercase characters, numbers and some other characters, but most of the time you should use simple, lowercase variable names.
+They can contain uppercase characters, numbers and some other characters, but most of the time we should use simple, lowercase variable names.
 You can also use underscores.

 ```py